anshad/dbmanage/README.md

 The DBManage Service Provider can be installed via Composer by requiring the idevoc/dbmanage package in your laravel project's composer.json.

+Note : The dbmanage depends on doctrine/dbal

     {
        "require": {
           "laravel/framework": "4.2.*",
+          "doctrine/dbal": "2.5.*@dev",
           "idevoc/dbmanage": "dev-master"
        }
     }